I Am... Sasha Fierce: Commercial performance

 In Australia, I Am...
 Sasha Fierce debuted at number nine on November 24, 2008 and climbed to number eight on January 5, 2009.
 Following the success of singles "Sweet Dreams" and "Broken-Hearted Girl", the album rebounded to a new peak of number three on two separate occasions in October 2009.
 It was later certified quintuple platinum by the Australian Recording Industry Association (ARIA) in 2023.
 In New Zealand, the album debuted at number sixteen on November 24, 2008 and initially peaked at number six on March 2, 2009.
-After growing popularity of its singles, especially "Sweet Dreams", the album upped to a new peak of number three on September 21, 2009.
+As its singles grew in popularity, especially "Sweet Dreams", the album rose to a new peak of number three on September 21, 2009.
 The album was certified platinum by the Recording Industry Association of New Zealand (RIANZ) on April 26, 2009 (after twenty-three weeks on the chart), shipping over 15,000 copies to retailers.
 In Spain, the album debuted and peaked at number seven on November 26, 2008, and was certified double platinum by the Productores de Música de España (PROMUSICAE) for shipments of over 160,000 copies.
 The album was also the best-selling international album of 2009 in Turkey.
-The album experienced massive success in Brazil, topping the country's year-end chart and being certified double diamond for sales in excess of 500,000 copies by Pro-Música Brasil.
-The album has sold over ten million copies worldwide.
-As of February 2017, the album has generated over 1 billion streams.
+The album experienced massive success in Brazil, topping the country's year-end chart and being certified double diamond for sales of more than 500,000 copies by Pro-Música Brasil.
+The album has sold more than ten million copies worldwide.